 It's at 4th and Mission.
 There are hotels all around South Of Market and it's easily reached by walking a couple of blocks to Market Street.
 You'll also have easy access to BART, MUNI and the cable cars.
 Be sure and check into the Exploratorium, great fun for the whole family--even if it might sound boring, it's not!
 Also you can take a Segway tour starting from Fisherman's Wharf.
 Fisherman's Wharf would also be a good area to stay in for activities.

-Good luck and let us know how it goes. about 7 years ago
+Good luck and let us know how it goes. over 7 years ago